Gigaspaces/xap-docs/site/content/xap121/query-sql.markdown

 # Reserved Words

-The following are reserved keywords in the GigaSpaces SQL syntax:
+The following are reserved keywords in the XAP SQL syntax:

-{{%vbar "Reserved words "%}}
-alter add all and asc avg between by create call drop desc bit tinyint end from group in is like rlike max min not null or distinct order select substr sum sysdate upper where count delete varchar2 char exception rownum index insert into set table to_char to_number smallint update union values commit rollback uid using as date datetime time float real double number decimal numeric boolean integer varchar bigint long clob blob lob true false int timestamp longvarchar
+- alter add all and asc avg between by create call drop desc bit tinyint
-{{% /vbar %}}
+- end from group in is like rlike max min not null or distinct
+- order select substr sum sysdate upper where count delete varchar2 char
+- exception rownum index insert into set table to_char to_number smallint
+- update union values commit rollback uid using as date datetime time
+- float real double number decimal numeric boolean integer
+- varchar bigint long clob blob lob true false int timestamp longvarchar

-If a reserved word needs to be used as a property name it needs to be escaped using ``.
+If a reserved word needs to be used as a property name it needs to be escaped using ``.<br>
 For example: if you need to query a property by the name of count, which is a reserved word, it can be done as following: